 You can use automated tools to process more pages.
 But, I recommend reading lots of reviews and questions.
 You will get a better sense of customer problems.

 Use Amazon’s Node System for Category and Keyword Planning

 Every eCommerce store faces a tough tradeoff when planning for expansion.
 It is usually hard to plan for how much horizontal or vertical expansion that you’ll see.

 The last wrench in planning are your competitors.

 They don’t know what they are doing either.
-Stop looking at them.
+Stop looking at your competitors.

 Instead, look at Amazon.
 Amazon uses a well-executed “node” system for categories and site architecture.
 It’s built for scale, but it’s also flexible enough for rolling out complementary pages.